Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-In linear regression, not all data points are created equal—some observations wield disproportionate power over your model's coefficients, predictions, and overall fit.
-Understanding influential outliers is essential because a single problematic point can completely distort your regression line, leading to misleading conclusions and poor predictions.
-You're being tested on your ability to distinguish between points that are merely unusual and points that actually change your model's story.
+In linear regression, not all data points are created equal.
+Some observations wield disproportionate power over your model's coefficients, predictions, and overall fit.
+A single problematic point can completely distort your regression line, leading to misleading conclusions and poor predictions.
+The goal here is to distinguish between points that are merely unusual and points that actually change your model's story.

-The key concepts here involve leverage, influence, and residual behavior—three related but distinct ideas that exam questions love to conflate.
+The key concepts involve leverage, influence, and residual behavior.
+These three ideas are related but distinct, and exam questions love to conflate them.
 A point can have high leverage without being influential, or it can be an outlier in without affecting coefficients much.
 Mastering these diagnostics means understanding what each metric actually measures and when to use which tool.
-Don't just memorize formulas and thresholds—know what concept each diagnostic illustrates and how they work together to protect your model's integrity.
+Don't just memorize formulas and thresholds.
+Know what concept each diagnostic captures and how they work together to protect your model's integrity.

-These metrics identify observations with unusual predictor values—points that sit far from the center of your -space.
-High leverage means the observation has the potential to influence the regression, though it may not actually do so if its -value falls in line.
+These metrics identify observations with unusual predictor values, meaning points that sit far from the center of your -space.
+High leverage means the observation has the potential to influence the regression, though it may not actually do so if its -value falls in line with the pattern set by other points.

-Compare: Leverage vs. Mahalanobis Distance—both measure position in predictor space, but Mahalanobis accounts for correlations between variables while leverage is computed directly from the hat matrix.
-For FRQs asking about multivariate outlier detection, Mahalanobis is your go-to example.
+Compare: Leverage vs. Mahalanobis Distance: both measure position in predictor space, but Mahalanobis explicitly accounts for correlations between variables while leverage is computed directly from the hat matrix.
+In practice, for a single predictor they convey similar information.
+For multivariate outlier detection, Mahalanobis is the stronger choice because it directly incorporates the covariance structure.

 These diagnostics measure how much the regression results actually change when you remove a specific observation.
-Influence combines leverage with residual size—a point must be unusual in both and to truly distort your model.
+Influence combines leverage with residual size.
+A point must be unusual in predictor space and poorly fit by the model to truly distort your results.

-Compare: Cook's Distance vs. DFBETAS—Cook's Distance gives you one number summarizing overall influence, while DFBETAS tells you which specific coefficients are being distorted.
-If an FRQ asks about influence on a particular predictor's effect, DFBETAS is your answer.
+Compare: Cook's Distance vs. DFBETAS: Cook's Distance gives you one number summarizing overall influence, while DFBETAS tells you which specific coefficients are being distorted.
+If a question asks about influence on a particular predictor's effect, DFBETAS is your answer.
+If it asks about overall model stability, go with Cook's Distance.

 These metrics focus on how far observations fall from the regression line in the -direction.
 Large residuals indicate poor fit, but a point can be an outlier in without having much influence if it lacks leverage.

-Compare: Studentized Residuals vs. Z-scores—Studentized residuals are regression-specific and account for leverage, while Z-scores treat each variable independently.
-For regression diagnostics, always prefer studentized residuals; save Z-scores for univariate screening.
+Compare: Studentized Residuals vs. Z-scores: Studentized residuals are regression-specific and account for leverage through the hat matrix, while Z-scores treat each variable independently.
+For regression diagnostics, always prefer studentized residuals.
+Save Z-scores for univariate screening of individual variables.

 Plots provide intuitive ways to identify problematic observations by combining multiple diagnostic dimensions.
 Visualization often reveals patterns that numerical summaries miss.

-Compare: Influence Plots vs. Partial Regression Plots—Influence plots give you a global view of all observations' leverage and residuals, while partial regression plots focus on one predictor's relationship.
-Use influence plots for overall screening, partial regression plots for understanding specific coefficient estimates.
+Compare: Influence Plots vs. Partial Regression Plots: Influence plots give you a global view of all observations' leverage and residuals, while partial regression plots focus on one predictor's relationship with after adjusting for everything else.
+Use influence plots for overall screening, and partial regression plots for understanding how specific observations affect individual coefficient estimates.

 | Concept | Best Examples |